Divide knots of maximal genus defect: The Seifert form of a divide knot

 For a Seifert surface~$\Sigma$ of a knot~$K$, the associated Seifert form~$S$ is defined as follows.
 For two simple closed curves~$\alpha$ and~$\beta$ in~$\Sigma$, define~$S(\alpha,\beta)$ to be the linking number of~$\alpha$ with~$\beta$, where~$\beta$ is slightly pushed off~$\Sigma$ in the positive normal direction.
 Choosing a basis of~$\mathrm{H}_1(\Sigma;\mathbf{Z})$ that consists entirely of simple closed curves, this definition extends to a bilinear form on~$\mathrm{H}_1(\Sigma;\mathbf{Z})$, the Seifert form~$S$.

 Now, let~$K$ be a divide knot with canonical Seifert surface~$\Sigma$.
 We describe the Seifert form~$S$ by the values it takes on the basis of~$\mathrm{H}_1(\Sigma;\mathbf{Z})$ obtained by Ishikawa's plumbing construction~\cite{Ishikawa}.
 In order to do so, we need to choose an orientation of~$\Sigma$.
 Our convention is that the projection to~$D$ of the positive normal vector to~$\Sigma$ points into the adjacent black region.
+With this convention, the darker side of the surface depicted in Figure~\ref{Ialg} is the positive one.